angusmillar/Spia/README.md

 ## Standards for Pathology Informatics in Australia (SPIA) Exemplar Reports ##

-[The Royal College of Pathologists of Australasia (RCPA)](https://www.rcpa.edu.au/Home) as part of their [Standards for Pathology Informatics in Australia (SPIA)](https://www.rcpa.edu.au/Library/Practising-Pathology/PTIS) working group have produced a number of pathology exemplar reports in a .pdf format.
-These reports are intended to show case the desired elements and display format for pathology reports within Australia to help guide and inform the Australia Pathology sector.
+[The Royal College of Pathologists of Australasia (RCPA)](https://www.rcpa.edu.au/Home) as part of their [Standards for Pathology Informatics in Australia (SPIA)](https://www.rcpa.edu.au/Library/Practising-Pathology/PTIS) working group has produced several pathology exemplar reports in a .pdf format.
+These reports are intended to showcase the desired elements and display format for pathology reports within Australia to help guide and inform the Australia Pathology sector.

 The .NET Framework solution found in this GitHub repository seeks to produce a set accompanying electronic formats for the SPIA exemplar reports.
 The solution outputs the reports listed below is the following HL7 formats :